remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 - Head tilt looks bad.
 Attach camera to a bone in the face/head area temporarily for tilt?
 	- This looks a lot better now but could still improve?
 - Floaty hands @ 0:21
 - Find better materials.
-Hat looks like it's made out of denim...
+Hat looks like it's made out of denim... (idk, it's kinda growing on me though)
 - Headboom fx needs tweaking.
 Just kinda feels weak...
 - Texture/material on windows for sdm?
 Generally speaking, redoing texture/materials/AL where appropriate? (torches, glowstone, etc)
+- 1:08 "Ooh, ooh, oh oh." - The last two "oh"s are too fast on the interpolation.
+Slow down.
+- Hat still clipping off-crop on a few scenes in chorus still (that aren't intentional closeups).

 ## MME/Ideas
 - This is gonna be a pain but I think I can try to hack a shin-esque flan model together with pmxe (Or just sakuya...)